HNLMS Overijssel: Design

 Overijssel was 116.0 m long overall and 112.8 m between perpendiculars, with a beam of 11.7 m and a draught of 5.2 m.
 Displacement was 2497 LT standard and 3070 LT full load.
 Unusually for destroyer-type ships, the Frieslands were fitted with side and deck armour to protect against splinter damage from near-misses by bombs.
 The machinery was based on that of the American s, with four Babcock & Wilcox boilers feeding two sets of geared steam turbines rated at 60000 shp and driving two propeller shafts.
 This gave a speed of 36 kn.
 Range was 4000 nmi at 18 kn.
-The ship had a crew of 284officers and other ranks.
+The ship had a crew of 284 officers and other ranks.

 As built, Overijssel had a main gun armament of two twin Bofors 120 mm (4.7 in) automatic dual-purpose guns, with a close-in anti-aircraft armament of six Bofors 40 mm guns, four grouped around the mainmast and two forward of the ship's bridge.
 Anti-submarine armament consisted of two quadruple launchers for Bofors 375mm anti submarine rockets and two depth charge racks.
 In 1961, Overijssel was fitted with eight fixed 533 mm (21 inch) torpedo tubes for anti-submarine torpedoes, but these were unsuccessful and were removed by 1962.
 The two 40 mm guns forward of the bridge were removed in 1965 and the fire control systems for the remaining 40 mm guns removed in 1977–78.